 Pingdom Tools

-Then, the speed scores stood somewhere in between the first two tests.
+This time, the speed scores stood somewhere in between the first two tests.
 Once again, the page loaded in less than 500ms.

-Default Installation + Astra Pro Addon
+Vanilla WordPress + Astra Pro Addon

 In this test, I checked the performance after installing the Astra Pro addon plugin and activating all the modules.
 The page size increased considerably to 101KB from the previous 42KB.
-The main reason is that many of the modules depend on jQuery to work, which alone is nearly 35KB.
+The main reason is that many of the premium modules depend on jQuery to work, which alone is nearly 35KB.

 Test Summary